-I truly get more inspiration by Robert Brian Stewart himself as the director of the movie (documentary) and the little boy in the movie who visits the UN Climate Change Coalition’s Conference in Mexico for the purpose of saving life from the catastrophic effects of climate change.
-The emotional scenes make us think twice and reflect on what we have been following in our daily lives – this should shake our lords (producers of the consumer goods that we consume) and wake them from a deep numbness of ‘competition’.
-The movie is embedded at the bottom of the blog; and I strongly recommend you to take some seconds to read my blog-review on the movie before deciding to scroll down for it.
+The emotional scenes make us think twice and reflect on what we have been following in our daily lives - this should shake our lords (producers of the consumer goods that we consume) and wake them from a deep numbness of 'competition'.
+I strongly recommend you to search for the film if it is available somewhere take some seconds to read my 'film review' before deciding to scroll down for it.

 We blame on corporates for their competition on resources and profit-making.
 We blame on governments being unable to exercise that copes with sovereignty of people.
 We blame on this and that, but we failed to reflect critically on our actions .. this is the important missing line in the theory of climate change.
-So, the ‘revolution’ for reversing the climate change and other effects like ocean acidification, improving the support systems to ascertain life on earth we need to act to change ourselves and on parallel act together for making our earth a place to live.
-I intentionally omitted the word ‘better’ – because scientists also in this documentary are warning a threshold trigger that would permanently damage the life support system on earth.

 I intentionally omitted the word ‘better’ – because scientists also in this documentary are warning a threshold trigger that would permanently damage the life support system on earth.